- When is the festival and where is it located?

 A. No. One or two day camping passes are not available.
 Based on finite camp resources, the Live Oak Music Festival is limited as to the number of people who can be on site at any given time.

 A. Parking Pass refunds will be given in the form of Live Oak Bucks.
-If your vehicle is moved to long-term parking within 4 hours of entry to the festival, you will receive 20 Live Oak Bucks which may be redeemed in the KCBX Tent (Mercantile) for $20 cash or $20 worth of drink/ice tickets or merchandise.
+If your vehicle is moved to long-term parking within 4 hours of entry to the festival, you will receive Live Oak Bucks which may be redeemed in the KCBX Tent (Mercantile) for cash or merchandise.

-A. You may reserve a spot, at no additional cost, in the RV Corral and request to be adjacent to friends who are doing the same.
-There is also room for a few tents in your designated spot.
-The fee for a reserved spot in the RV Corral is $70 (the same as a general RV Parking Pass) .
+A. You may reserve a spot in the RV Corral for an additional fee and request to be adjacent to friends who are doing the same.
+Please refer to the Tickets page for ticket pricing.
 Spaces are limited, so reserve early.

-A. Reserved handicap parking is available for a $20 fee with proof of handicap license or placard.
+A. Reserved handicap parking is available for a reduced fee with proof of handicap license or placard.
+Please refer to the Tickets page for ticket pricing.

 A. No. Motorcycles and mopeds are excluded from any parking fees.